fortify-ps/fortify-ssc-custom-rest-api/README.md

 * Direct SSC database access could result in a range of security vulnerabilities like SQL Injection and Access Control issues.
 You should carefully review any custom query definitions to prevent such vulnerabilities.
+* The custom query API should only be used for querying data from SSC; you should never invoke any SQL statements that perform updates on the SSC database.
+SSC may not pick up such updates until after an SSC restart, and in the worst case the SSC database may become damaged.
+* These custom API endpoints have not been tested in production SSC instances; although unlikely the use of these custom endpoints may have a negative impact on regular SSC operations.

 ## Installation